kierankyllo/cloneTop/README.md

 # cloneTop

+cloneTop is a htop-like system monitor application for Linux.
 This project was completed as part of the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 ![System Monitor](images/monitor.png)